xxaxxelxx/xx_liquidsoap/README.md

 The running docker container provides a preconfigured Liquidsoap for very special streaming purposes usable for a distributed architecture.
 It presumably will not fit for you, but it is possible to tune it.
 If you need some additional information, feel free to ask.

+The [xxaxxelxx/xx_liquidsoap](https://hub.docker.com/r/xxaxxelxx/xx_liquidsoap/) repo is an essential part of a compound.

 ## Usage

 It supports three modes.